michaelmeuli/immensekansasii/README.md

 >- `-t` mode type for pipeline (fq_PE, fq_SE, fasta, raw_SE, raw_PE)
 >- `-r` run name for output directory and filenames
 >- `-i` path to input data
->- `-x "<OPTIONAL ARGUMENTS>"` additional arguments in quotes that are passed to be pipeline, see below
+>- `-x "<OPTIONAL ARGUMENTS>"` additional arguments in quotes that are passed to be pipeline, see optional argument options below
 >- *Output will be saved in your current working directory*

 ### Locally on Linux  (ie. IMM server)